Updated: Nov 4, 2021

 Aside from following government guidelines regarding social distancing and quarantine, the most important thing we can do is to STAY HEALTHY.
 I cannot stress this enough.
 In the decade or more that I have been a personal trainer, this point has never held more importance than it does now.

-A healthy body is a strong and resilient body, and whilst there are no ways "boost" your immune system beyond its natural capacities, being fit and healthy allows all your bodies systems to work optimally.
+A healthy body is a strong and resilient body, and whilst there are no ways to "boost" your immune system beyond its natural capacities, being fit and healthy allows all your bodies systems to work optimally.
 It is certainly possible to "boost your immune system" if your immune system isn't working properly because of your dietary and lifestyle choices!

 So, here are 6 tips to help keep you healthy and resilient during this period: